wazo-platform/wazo-platform.org/content/uc-doc/administration/contact_directories/general.md

 sources made available to users of a tenant will be exposed through that `default` profile(`/directories/default/sources`).

-To add the source to the `default` profile, one must modify the source configuration accordingly.
+To add the source to the `default` profile, one must modify the profile configuration accordingly.
 First acquire the uuid of the `default` profile of the tenant with `GET /0.1/profiles`(see [API reference](/documentation/api/contact.html#tag/configuration/operation/list_profile)).